jxmot/esp8266-PCF8574/README.md

 {
     // Change the GPIOx labels to suit your ESP8266 platform, those below
     // work on an ESP-01.
-    // 0x20 - the I2C address of the first device
+    // 0x20 - the I2C address of the first device (swtiches)
-    // 0x21 - the I2C address of the second device
+    // 0x21 - the I2C address of the second device (LEDs)
     p_pcf8574_rd = new pcf8574("GPIO0", "GPIO2", 0x20, intrHandler);
     p_pcf8574_wr = new pcf8574("GPIO0", "GPIO2", 0x21);
 }